Nuclear Medicine Technologist

 The Mayo Clinic College of Medicine and Science offers a one-year nuclear medicine technology program at their Rochester, MN campus.
 With more than 30,000 procedures performed at this hospital each year, students will have ample opportunity to gain hands-on experience.

-Twenty-five percent of this program is spent in the classroom, while the remaining 75 percent is spent working directly with patients.
-A highlight of this program is high-quality externships that put students in a variety of practice settings, clinical environments, and patient populations.
+Twenty-five percent of this program is spent in the classroom, while 75 percent is spent working directly with patients.
+This program highlights high-quality externships that put students in various practice settings, clinical environments, and patient populations.

 • Location: Rochester, MN